seahorseing-around/wsg-scout-website/README.md

 - When you've made your changes push the code to the *develop branch* to test it
 - It it tests ok, merge to code to main to dpeloy the live site

 ## Tips
 - Visual Studio Code is a great IDE - and plugins for Terraform and HTML help!

 # TODO
 - These Static site templates come with a lot of duplication - will look into Javascrpt solns
 - Join page
 - Section info pages
 - Choose a template
+- Port prod Domain and run in there.

 # Deployment Architecture
 ![Arch Diagram](static-site.svg)